Mumbai: Scapegoat released, Sena leader, cops in the dock

-After mid-day’s report yesterday, police freed Dharmendra Jha, a mentally challenged man who had been languishing in Thane jail for nearly a month; he had been falsely implicated in a fake currency case by the police and a Shiv Sena leader
+After mid-day’s report, police freed Dharmendra Jha, a mentally challenged man who had been languishing in Thane jail for nearly a month; he had been falsely implicated in a fake currency case

 The day mid-day reported how the Thane police and a Shiv Sena leader let a mentally challenged man languish behind bars for nearly a month to further their own vested interests, the man was released and the joint commissioner of police has said that the role of the cops and the Sena leader will be investigated.